Rhearepe18/FE595_Midterm/README.md

 Now the applcation is up and running.

 # Running the tests
-You can look at the application swagger file using the base link - http://:8080/
+You can look at the application file using the base link - http://your specfic IP address :8080/

-You can call the various end points as described in the swagger UI

 # Built With

 Flask - The web framework used
 Git - Code management
-Textblob - Used to create the NLP services
+Textblob &sklearn - Used to create the NLP services

 # NLP Description Serivces

-Movie Sentiment: provides sentiment of the movie based on the movie's polarity synopsis.
+Movie Sentiment: provides sentiment of the movie based on the polarity of the movie's synopsis.

 Synopsis Translation: allows translation of the synopsis to different languages.

-Cosyine Similarity: compares how similar are two input movies.
+Cosine Similarity: compares how similar are two input movies.

-Mood Similarity: computes what's the mood of each of the input movies and compares both.
+Mood Similarity: computes how much of a mood specified the input movies is, and compares both.

 Count Noun: calculates the top noun phrases of a movie.